 Fort Larned National Historic Site

-Fort Larned National Historic Site is the best preserved military post on the Santa Fe Trail.
+Fort Larned National Historic Site is the best-preserved military post on the Santa Fe Trail.
 Despite the fact that it was only operational for about 20 years, the fort housed many different units, most notably the 10th Cavalry, better known as the Buffalo Soldiers.
-Fort Larned is very similar to Fort
+Fort Larned is very similar to Fort Scott but more remote and basic.

 You will find basic structures typical of a frontier fort.
 What makes these forts interesting is the history they represent rather than the sites themselves.